Kōshien baseball tournaments: Passing Hakone and Fording the Tone River

-Since the victory of Waseda Jitsugyō, championships by Kantō teams have become more frequent and as a result these terms have fallen out of use.
+Since then, Kantō teams have won championships more frequently, and as a result, these terms have fallen out of use.

-Kanmon Straits
+Crossing the Kanmon Straits

-In high school baseball jargon, when a team from Kyūshū wins a tournament.
-The first to "cross the Kanmon Straits" was Kokura Secondary in the 1947 Summer Kōshien.
-Coincidentally, Kokura Secondary repeated as champions in 1948, a feat not matched until Komadai Tomakomai also became the first team to bring the title to their region then repeated the following year.
+Refers to a championship by a team from Kyūshū.
+The first team to "cross the Kanmon Straits" between Honshū and Kyūshū was Kokura Secondary in the 1947 Summer Kōshien.
+Coincidentally, Kokura Secondary repeated as champions in 1948, a feat not matched until Komadai Tomakomai did it in 2004 and 2005, also becoming the first team to bring the title to their region.